junglesta/wherenodoctor/_posts/2016-01-01-additional-informations.md

 In many communities, boy children are circumcised, as are girls in some parts of the world, as a traditional ‘practice’ or ‘custom’.

 Circumcision is not necessary for health, although male circumcision may provide some protection against HIV.
 For boys it is usually not dangerous.

-But for girls, this practice, sometimes called ‘excision’, ‘infibulation’, or ‘female genital cutting’, is very dangerous and should be strongly discouraged.
+But for girls, this practice, sometimes called ‘excision’, ‘infibulation’, or ‘f.g.m.’, is very dangerous and should be strongly discouraged.

 For both boys and girls, unclean cutting tools risk spreading HIV.

 ## boys